Spredzy/puppet-devtools/README.md

 puppet-devtools
 ===============

-A Puppet module thant install all necessary packages for compiling basic software
+A Puppet module that installs all necessary packages for compiling basic software

 ## Examples